rkaushick-neu/claude-aws-bedrock/README.md

     ```bash
     pip install -r requirements.txt
     ```
-4. Create `.env` file for the secret keys and add the API Key from step 4 in the AWS Setup
+4. Create `.env` file for the secret keys and add the API Key from step 4 in the AWS Setup.
+The `.env.example` is an example env file.
 5. Load the environment variables before making a request to use AWS Bedrock.

 ## Bedrock Runtime